tlorenzi/graphql-design-tutorial/TUTORIAL.md

 }
 ```

-Now we have a whole new host of design problems to resolve.
-We'll work through
-the fields in order top to bottom, fixing things as we go.

 ### IDs and the `Node` Interface

 The very first field in our Collection type is an ID field, which is fine and
 normal; this ID is what we'll need to use to identify our collections throughout
-the API, in particular when performing actions like modifying or deleting them.
+the API.
 However there is one piece missing from this part of our design: the `Node`
 interface.
 This is a very commonly-used interface that already exists in most
 schemas and looks like this:
 ```graphql